Read an interactive and user-friendly version of this guide below.

 Note: Although this additional rate is an extra ‘up-front’ cost for landlords, you can offset the entire amount of stamp duty against your capital gains when you come to sell or dispose of the property.

-In Wales, the higher rate for investment properties and second homes is four per cent.
-As in England, this additional rate applies to the whole purchase price over £40,000 and all LTT due must be paid within 30 days of completion.
+In Wales there is also a, the higher rate for investment properties and second homes.
+As in England, this additional rate applies to the whole purchase price if the property is worther £40,000 and all LTT due must be paid within 30 days of completion.

 For full information, visit the Welsh Government website.